 Teachers from Rwaza Primary have visited St. Columba’s and shared their many experiences with our children.
 We enjoy learning about Rwandan culture and the wider world around us, as well as our global neighbours.

-Every year at St. Columba’s we hold a fundraising event to raise money for resources in Rwaza Primary.
-This year we held a ‘Dance-a-thon’ and raised a huge amount of money by showing off our best dance moves!
+We have held many fundraising events to raise money for resources in Rwaza Primary.
+Our favourite event was a ‘Dance-a-thon’ which raised a huge amount of money by showing off our best dance moves!